ntoll/ntoll.github.io/posts/why-computers-2.md

 > false or (false or true)

-The truth table for "or", when applied to values in the remaining parenthesese tells us that if one of the propositions is true, then the "or" operation must evaluate to true, giving us:
+The truth table for "or", when applied to values in the remaining parentheses tells us that if one of the propositions is true, then the "or" operation must evaluate to true, giving us: